-TO: FROM: SUBJECT: Request for Mediation or ADR Services CUSTOMER: Agency and has rec Rural Development customer has received an adverse decision from our quested mediation or ADR services.
-Attached is a copy of the adverse decision mer's request for your service.
-Informal Review: was provided with the opportunity for an informal review with the Agency; to exercise this option.
-An informal re eview was conducted; however, the Agency did not reverse its decision.
-Payment for Service ce: The customer a and Agency will split the cost of this service 50/50.
-The customer v will pay the full cost of mediation or ADR.
-The Agency w balance. ill pay towards mediation or ADR.
-The customer will pay the portion should be s ying for any portion of the cost of this service, the bill for the Agency's ubmitted to this office.
-The customer is solely responsible for their portion of ice and should be bill directly.
-Jurisdiction of case e: (07-19-24) PN 619
+TO: FROM: SUBJECT: Request for Mediation or ADR Services CUSTOMER: Agency and has reque ural Development customer has received an adverse decision from our ested mediation or ADR services.
+Attached is a copy of the adverse decision er's request for your service.
+Informal Review: The customer wa however, chose not to as provided with the opportunity for an informal review with the Agency; o exercise this option.
+An informal rev iew was conducted; however, the Agency did not reverse its decision.
+Payment for Service: The customer and d Agency will split the cost of this service 50/50.
+The customer wi ll pay the full cost of mediation or ADR.
+The Agency will balance. pay towards mediation or ADR.
+The customer will pay the portion should be sub ng for any portion of the cost of this service, the bill for the Agency's smitted to this office.
+The customer is solely responsible for their portion of e and should be bill directly.

+Jurisdiction of case: